ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 1. In the IOOS Profile, attributes can be either **required** or **recommended**:
 * all **required** attributes must have meaningful values assigned to them in accordance with the rules prescribed by the corresponding Convention or Template.
 * each and all of the **recommended** attributes may be omitted; however, it is highly desirable that these attributes are included into the netCDF metadata ***AND*** have meaningful values assigned to them.
-* consult the `Role` field value in the table to determine the value for each attribute
+* consult the `Role` field value in the table to determine whether each attribute is required or recommended

 1. The IOOS Profile allows only one **'platform'** per dataset.
 Please see the corresponding [Platform](#platform) section of the profile below for more information.